(updated October 2013)

 Check your local phone book for a cotton gin or cotton producer in your area.

 Contact a mill directly.
-If you need assistance determining which fabric a particular mill produces, contact Cotton Incorporated at www.cottoninc.com to request a Mill Directory.
+If you need assistance determining which fabric a particular mill produces, go to Cotton Incorporated's FABRICAST website at https://www.cottoninc.com/quality-products/fabrics/fabricast-collections/.

 Contact Cotton Council International at www.cottonusa.org or the American Cotton Shippers Association at www.ACSA-Cotton.org

 Contact the National Cottonseed Products Association at www.cottonseed.com

 Several companies are licensed to sell these products.
 Please place your order directly with one of the following:

 - Rosalyn Smith Designs 901.476.3584 www.cottonspecialties.com or 673 Poindexter Rd., Brighton, TN 38011 (auto tags, caps, apparel, notepads, trailer hitch covers, travel bags, novelty items)

 - Chris Chaney Creations & Gift 915.263.7923 www.agrijewelry.com or 1706 S. Gregg Street, Big Spring, TX 79720-4524 (ladies' and men's rings, pendants, cuff links, charms)